The Holocaust in Austria: Anschluss

-Anti-Semitic violence and persecution
+Antisemitic violence and persecution

 Persecution of Jews was immediate, and of stunning violence, after Anschluss.
 German racial laws were enacted in Austria, under which Jews were disenfranchised.
-According to these laws, 220 000 people were now considered Jews in Austria, larger than the previously accepted figure of 182,000.
+According to these laws, 220,000 people were now considered Jews in Austria, larger than the previously accepted figure of 182,000.
 A forced reorganization of Jewish communities was carried out, led by Adolf Eichmann.
 All Jewish organizations and newspapers were closed and their leaders and management imprisoned.
 Jews were no longer allowed on public transport.
 Many regular Austrians joined the Nazis in terrorizing Jews.
 In acts of public humiliation, Jews were forced to wash sidewalks and public toilets, at times with toothbrushes or their bare hands.
 In one instance, a number of Jews were rounded up on the Sabbath and forced to eat grass at the Prater, a popular Viennese amusement park.
 Jewish faculty members of Medical University of Vienna were dismissed.

 During Kristallnacht in November 1938, anti-Jewish pogroms took place throughout Germany and Austria.
 Synagogues were desecrated and destroyed, houses and shops belonging to Jews were looted.

 On August 8, 1938, the first Austrian concentration camp is established at Mauthausen.

 Plunder of Jewish property

 Jewish property was seized by Austrians as part of the Holocaust.
 There was a massive transfer of homes, businesses, real estate, financial assets and artworks from Jews to non-Jews.
-A well organised machinery of plunder, storage and resale, involving the Gestapo, the Vugesta, the Dorotheum auction house, various transporters and museums in Vienna moved artworks and other property seized from Jews into the hands of non-Jews.
+A well-organised machinery of plunder, storage, and resale, involving the Gestapo, the Vugesta, the Dorotheum auction house, various transporters, and museums in Vienna moved artworks and other property seized from Jews into the hands of non-Jews.

 The book Unser Wien (Our Vienna) by Tina Walzer and Stephan Templ details how hundreds of Jewish businesses in Vienna were seized by the Nazis and never returned after the war.